If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

-Normocytic anemia can be a problem you were born with (called congenital) or it can be caused by an infection or disease (called acquired).
-The most common cause of the acquired form of normocytic anemia is a chronic (long-term) disease.
-Chronic diseases that can cause normocytic anemia include kidney disease, cancer, rheumatoid arthritis and thyroiditis.
-Some medicines can cause you to have normocytic anemia, but this does not happen often.
+Normocytic anemia.
+Normocytic anemia can be congenital (from birth) or acquired (from a disease or infection).
+The most common cause of the acquired form is a chronic (long-term) disease.
+Examples include kidney disease, cancer, rheumatoid arthritis, and thyroiditis.
+Some medicines can cause normocytic anemia, but this is rare.

 DIAGNOSIS & TESTS

 How is anemia diagnosed?

 Contact your healthcare provider if you think you or your child might have anemia.
 They may do a physical exam and review your health history and symptoms.
 To diagnose anemia, your healthcare provider will probably test your blood.
 This test is called a complete blood count (CBC).
 If you have anemia, your healthcare provider may need to do other tests to find out what’s causing it.